pchiusano/pchiusano.github.io/_posts/2014-05-21-what-effects-are-worth-tracking.markdown

 map :: (a -> b) -> [a] -> [b]
 ~~~

 In Haskell, we may pass an `a -> b` which is lazy, and avoids evaluating the `a` it is given, or a strict `a -> b`.
 Both variants are useful, and in a strict language, we could in theory define two versions of `map`, one which takes a strict function, and another which takes a non-strict function.
-In practice, no one bothers with this sort thing in strict languages, so strict languages are often unnecessarily so, at a loss to modularity.
-Haskell gets this effect polymorphism 'for free', as a consequence of lumping both forced values and thunks into a single type.
+In practice, no one bothers with this sort thing in strict languages, so 'optionally lazy' strict languages are often unnecessarily strict, at a loss to modularity.
+Haskell gets this effect polymorphism 'for free', as a consequence of lumping both forced values and thunks into a single type and using pervasive nonstrictness by default.

 ### Should we always track file and network I/O as an effect? ###